dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - unbeknownst to most, a high priest in her kingdom has been promising the king immortality
 - the mage freaks out a bit.  really, she wasn't supposed to say yes
   - the mage doesn't really like accepting gifts from anyone, especially those he can't repay
-- hermes, or the messenger god, has been secretly listening in to the conversation,
+- hermes, or the messenger god (another name?), has been secretly listening in to the conversation,
   - sheds a tear, a master mage himself, moved by the experience,
     - knowing full well these two are in love and ought to be
     - yet knowing how improbable such an event would be